 Click below to find the best way to make your frozen pierogi at home

-Our favorite way to serve savory pierogi is the traditional way.
-Bring a pot of salted water to a boil.
+Just boiled is the Ukrainian way to serve savory traditional pierogi.
+To do this bring a pot of salted water to a boil.
 Add the frozen pierogi, no more than a dozen at a time.
-Bring back to a boil, until they float, then cook for another 3-4 minutes.
-Give them a quick rinse in cold water so they don’t stick together, then serve them with sautéed onions and a side of sour cream.
+Bring back to a boil, until they float, then cook for an additional 3-4 minutes.
+Drain, then give them a quick rinse in cold water so they don’t stick together.
+Serve them with sautéed onions and a side of sour cream.

 For dessert pierogi, bring a pot of water to a boil.
 Add up to 1 dozen sweet pierogi, and bring back to a boil.
 Once back to boiling, reduce heat to medium high, cook for 3-4 minutes, until tender.
 Serve with a little melted butter and a sprinkle of powdered sugar.
 If desired add a side of sour cream or honey sweetend yogurt.
 Comforting, classic, and just sweet enough.